NBA Rumors: Kevin Love Trade To L.A. Clippers, Denver Nuggets ‘Make Sense,’ According To ‘CBS Sports’

 — Ballislife.com (@Ballislife) September 10, 2019

-In his recent article, Botkin mentioned several trade scenarios involving Kevin Love and named the Denver Nuggets and the Los Angeles Clippers as the legitimate title contender that “make sense” for the All-Star power forward.
+In his recent article, Botkin mentioned several trade scenarios involving Kevin Love and named the Denver Nuggets and the Los Angeles Clippers as the legitimate title contenders that “make sense” for the All-Star power forward.
 Both the Nuggets and the Clippers would give Love a realistic chance of winning his second NBA championship title.
 Despite their limited trade assets, the Cavaliers aren’t expected to demand much in return for Love, especially with his health issues and dismal performance last season.

-Kevin Love would be an intriguing addition to the Nuggets and the Clippers, giving them an All-Star caliber big man who can shoot from the ball from beyond the arc and efficiently play alongside other NBA superstars.
+Kevin Love would be an intriguing addition to the Nuggets or the Clippers, giving them an All-Star caliber big man who can shoot from the ball from beyond the arc and efficiently play alongside other NBA superstars.
 Last season, the 31-year-old power forward averaged 17.0 points, 10.9 rebounds, and 2.2 assists while shooting 38.5 percent from the field and 36.1 percent from the three-point range.
-With the three years he spent with Kyrie Irving and LeBron James in Cleveland, Love won’t definitely mind serving as the third scoring option behind Kawhi Leonard and Paul George in Los Angeles or Nikola Jokic and Jamal Murray in Denver.
+With the three years he spent with Kyrie Irving and LeBron James in Cleveland, Love definitely won’t mind serving as the third scoring option behind Kawhi Leonard and Paul George in Los Angeles or Nikola Jokic and Jamal Murray in Denver.

 Aside from the Nuggets and the Clippers, another NBA team who could express interest in trading for Kevin Love is the Golden State Warriors.
 According to a previous The Inquisitr article, the Warriors could explore trading All-Star point guard D’Angelo Russell to the Cavaliers in exchange for Love.